Joey Meneses Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks second in the league.

-- The Braves have a 4.13 team ERA that ranks 13th among all MLB pitching staffs.
+- The Braves' 4.15 team ERA ranks 15th among all league pitching staffs.

+- Braves pitchers combine to surrender 187 total home runs at a clip of 1.2 per game (to rank 12th in baseball).

-- In his last outing on Sunday against the Washington Nationals, the right-hander tossed five innings, allowing two earned runs while surrendering seven hits.
+- The righty last pitched on Sunday against the Washington Nationals, when he tossed 5 2/3 innings, allowing four earned runs while giving up seven hits.

-- The 28-year-old has an ERA of 4.33, with 10.7 strikeouts per nine innings, in five games this season.
-Opponents are hitting .290 against him.

 © 2023 Data Skrive.
 All rights reserved.